 The DSTC™ Course was originally designed for surgeons and surgical trainees, by surgeons.
 Many situations require specialist trauma surgical expertise, yet because of local conditions this is simply not available.
 Its intention is not to duplicate ATLS®, nor to provide an in-depth course in surgery, but rather to teach those techniques particularly applicable to the patient who requires surgery and intensive care for major trauma, in a setting where such care is not commonly practised or even necessarily available.
 At the same time, trauma care is changing all the time, and this course also serves as an update of knowledge and information in the field of trauma care.
 For many years Operating Room nurses have contributed to the DSTC course, sometimes informally but increasingly as an integrated part of DSTC with a specific program designed for OR nurses.
 Similarly, in some countries a component of care relevant to anaesthetists has been developed by anaesthetists and is now being integrated into DSTC.
 This allows a more realistic experience for the entire team and provides the opportunity for anaesthetists to learn technical and resuscitation skills as well.
 With the whole OR team involved in the same training course the potential to maximise the learning is optimised.

-This manual is a guide to help Course Directors and Course Coordinators ensure organisational aspects of the course are complete, and provides a template to ensure that communication, organisation and the necessary Ethics Committee approvals and clearances to International standards, have been completed.
+The Director's Manual is a guide to help Course Directors and Course Coordinators ensure organisational aspects of the course are complete, and provides a template to ensure that communication, organisation and the necessary Ethics Committee approvals and clearances to International standards, have been completed.

 On behalf of the DSTC™ Subcommittee